Mobile App Retention: How to Retain and Engage Users of Your App? 13 Tips for 2024

 Once your marketing efforts have paid off and you have an existing customer base, you should focus on offering them the best experience possible.

-On average, an app loses 77% of its DAUs (Daily Active Users) within the first 3 days after the install.
+On average, an app loses 77% of its DAUs (Daily Active Users) within the first 3 days after the install, which significantly impacts app retention rates.
 Within 30 days, the number of lost DAUs shoots up to 90%.

 This is a normal phenomenon and does not mean that your retention strategy is not working.
 In many cases, only a small percentage of people who initially downloaded the application will remain the regular users.
 Still, they will bring the revenue through your app and should be at the centre of your actions.